jimyjohny/azure-quickstart-templates/softnas-cloud/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template allows you to create a Windows Virtual Machine from a specified image during the template deployment and install the VM Diagnostics Extension.
-It also attaches 4 empty data disks.
-Note that you can specify the size of each of the empty data disks.
+This template allows you to create a SoftNAS Cloud Virtual Machine from a specified image.
+It also attaches one empty data disk.
 This template also deploys a Storage Account, Virtual Network, Public IP addresses and a Network Interface.

-NOTE: The configuration of the VM diagnostics extension relies on a Base64 encoded string for the xmlConfig.
-This configures a basic set of counters, including CPU and Memory.

-Before you can use a marketplace image from an API, you must enable the image for programmatic use.
-In the Azure portal, find the marketplace image that you want to use and then click Want to deploy programmatically, Get Started ->.
+NOTE: Before you can use a marketplace image from an API, you must enable the image for programmatic use.
+In the Azure portal, find the marketplace image (Softnas BYOL ) that you want to use and then click Want to deploy programmatically, Get Started ->.
 Enter any required information and then click Save.